Are you looking for product recommendation strategies that can boost your revenue?

 When you spot trends like this, you should use that knowledge to make smarter product recommendations.

-A lot of small and medium-sized businesses miss out on sales because they don’t display their discounts and promotions loudly enough.
-If you’re running a special promotion on specific products, then you should suggest those products to all of your site’s visitors.
+Many small and medium-sized businesses miss out on sales because they don’t display their discounts and promotions loudly enough.
+If you’re running a special promotion on specific products, you should suggest those products to all your site’s visitors.

 Old Navy, for example, uses a Floating Bar campaign at the bottom of their screen to show product offers across their site:

-Again, when you see larger companies using some cool marketing strategies, they’re probably doing it for a good reason.
+Again, when you see larger companies using cool marketing strategies, they probably do it for a good reason.